Medical Radiography — A.S.

 The technologist may also assist the radiologist in specialized radiographic procedures.
 This may require the use of sterile procedures and universal precautions in the administration of radiographic contrast agents to the patient for the enhanced viewing of body systems and their functions.

-The Medical Radiography Program begins with the Autumn Quarter and is based on the completion of one year of prerequisite coursework at any regionally accredited college or university.
+The Medical Radiography Program begins with the Autumn Quarter and is based on the completion of one year of prerequisite coursework at any institutionally accredited college or university.
 The first quarter at Loma Linda University primarily emphasizes the theoretical aspects of radiography, with two days per week at a clinical affiliation beginning week seven.
 The remaining six quarters combine clinical training on a two-to-five-days-per-week basis, with more advanced classroom topics.
 The schedule may involve limited evening assignments.
 Clinical and classroom involvement in the program is full time (40 hours/week).
 Students are free on all national holidays and during quarter breaks.
+Loma Linda University and the Department of Radiation Technology cannot guarantee employment or passing of board exams.

 The Medical Radiography Program at Loma Linda University provides a quality educational experience focused on the whole person.
 The program prepares students to be registry-eligible, entry-level radiographers equipped with the knowledge, skills, values, attitudes, and behaviors appropriate for providing excellent patient care and safely managing radiation exposure.